-- BIO 1111 PRINCIPLES OF BIOLOGY I, Laboratory A laboratory course for non-science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1113 Principles of Biology I, Lecture. - BIO 1113 PRINCIPLES OF BIOLOGY I, Lecture A lecture course for non-science majors that provides an introduction to the basic principles of modern biology and their relevance to modern life.
-Emphasis is placed on the nature and history of scientific thought, basic biological chemistry, cell structure and processes, genetics - BIO 1114 PRINCIPLES OF BIOLOGY I, Lecture and Laboratory Combined lecture and laboratory course for non-science majors that provides an introduction to the basic principles of modern biology, and their relevance to modern life.
+- BIO 1111 PRINCIPLES OF BIOLOGY I, Laboratory This course is a laboratory course for non-science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1113 Principles of Biology I, Lecture.
+One semester hour credit. - BIO 1113 PRINCIPLES OF BIOLOGY I, Lecture This course is a lecture course for non-science majors that provides an introduction to the basic principles of modern biology and their relevance to modern life.
 Emphasis is placed on the nature and history of scientific thought, basic biological chemistry, cell structure and processes, genetics.
-Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes. - BIO 1121 PRINCIPLES OF BIOLOGY II, Laboratory A laboratory course for non-science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1123 Principles of Biology II, Lecture. - BIO 1123 PRINCIPLES OF BIOLOGY II, Lecture A lecture course for non-science majors that emphasizes the survey of the diversity of life, ecology, evolution, and an overview of organ systems. - BIO 1124 PRINCIPLES OF BIOLOGY II, Lecture and Laboratory A combined lecture and laboratory course for non-science majors that emphasizes the survey of the diversity of life, ecology, evolution, and an overview of organ systems.
-Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes. - BIO 1131 GENERAL BIOLOGY I LAB A laboratory course for science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1133 General Biology I. One semester hour credit. - BIO 1133 GENERAL BIOLOGY I A lecture course for science majors that includes study of the scientific method, chemistry relevant to biological systems, cell structure and physiology, cell processes including photosynthesis and cellular respiration, cell division, genetics, and molecular genetics.
-Three semester hours credit. - BIO 1134 GENERAL BIOLOGY I, Lecture and Laboratory A combined lecture and laboratory course for science majors that includes study of the scientific method, chemistry relevant to biological systems, cell structure and function, cell processes including photosynthesis and cellular respiration, cell division, genetics, and molecular genetics.
+Three semester hours credit. - BIO 1114 PRINCIPLES OF BIOLOGY I, Lecture and Laboratory This course is a combined lecture and laboratory course for non-science majors that introduces the basic principles of modern biology, and their relevance to modern life.
+Emphasis is placed on the nature and history of scientific thought, basic biological chemistry, cell structure and processes, genetics.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
-Four semester hours credit. - BIO 1141 GENERAL BIOLOGY II LAB A laboratory course for science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1143 General Biology II.
-One semester hour credit. - BIO 1143 GENERAL BIOLOGY II A lecture course for science majors that reinforces concepts introduced in BIO 1133 General Biology I, while emphasizing the diversity of life.
+Four semester hours credit. - BIO 1121 PRINCIPLES OF BIOLOGY II, Laboratory This course is a laboratory course for non-science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1123 Principles of Biology II, Lecture.
+One semester hour credit. - BIO 1123 PRINCIPLES OF BIOLOGY II, Lecture This course is a lecture course for non-science majors that emphasizes the survey of the diversity of life, ecology, evolution, and an overview of organ systems.
+Three semester hours credit. - BIO 1124 PRINCIPLES OF BIOLOGY II, Lecture and Laboratory This course is a combined lecture and laboratory course for non-science majors that emphasizes the survey of the diversity of life, ecology, evolution, and an overview of organ systems.
+Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
+Four semester hours credit. - BIO 1131 GENERAL BIOLOGY I LAB This course is a laboratory course for science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1133 General Biology I. One semester hour credit. - BIO 1133 GENERAL BIOLOGY I This course is a lecture course for science majors that includes study of the scientific method, chemistry relevant to biological systems, cell structure and physiology, cell processes including photosynthesis and cellular respiration, cell division, genetics, and molecular genetics.
+Three semester hours credit. - BIO 1134 GENERAL BIOLOGY I, Lecture and Laboratory This course is a combined lecture and laboratory course for science majors that includes study of the scientific method, chemistry relevant to biological systems, cell structure and function, cell processes including photosynthesis and cellular respiration, cell division, genetics, and molecular genetics.
+Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
+Four semester hours credit. - BIO 1141 GENERAL BIOLOGY II LAB This course is a laboratory course for science majors that contains experiments and exercises that reinforce the principles introduced in BIO 1143 General Biology II.
+One semester hour credit. - BIO 1143 GENERAL BIOLOGY II This course is a lecture course for science majors that reinforces concepts introduced in BIO 1133 General Biology I, while emphasizing the diversity of life.
 Topics covered include adaptation by natural selection, classification, ecology, detailed consideration of each group of organisms and viruses, study of animals and plants including their basic anatomy and physiology.
 Three semester hours credit.